pyridostigmine (generic name)

 - medicines that block muscle or nerve pain

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
-Tell your doctor if your symptoms do not improve or if they get worse.
+What should I watch for while using this medicine?Your condition will be monitored carefully while you are receiving this medicine.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: